jordonsc/hyperion_workflow/docs/DevSetup.md

 To test the workflow you need to run the decider and worker in daemon mode:

-`./hyperiond daemon deider -l /tmp/decider.log` `./hyperiond daemon worker -l /tmp/worker.log`
+`./hyperiond daemon decider -l /tmp/decider.log` `./hyperiond daemon worker -l /tmp/worker.log`

 You can then tail the log files to keep an eye on what is happening.
 It's perfectly fine to make them the same file.